dyamon/backupbox/README.md

     Hopefully it should be straightforward to use even for someone with limited technical skills;

 - Portable and compact:
-    it needs to be small enough so we toss it in the luggage and forget about it.
+    it needs to be small enough so we can toss it in our bag and forget about it.
     Also it should be a single object, and not a bunch of components to be put together every time.
     No additional input device other than a touch screen should be required;